What innovation means to us

 Knowledge platforms to stimulate innovation

-The scientific work of CEH is relevant to all interested in how innovation can improve the environment.
+Our scientific work is relevant to all interested in how innovation can improve the environment.
 Scientific programmes address issues resulting not only in scientific papers but often in open platforms where users can interact with the science as a stimulus for innovation.
-CEH’s Environmental Information Portal has national platforms for lakes, droughts, rainfall, ecological status and atmospheric pollution etc. The Environmental Information Data Centre hosts a wide range of data sets to explore and case studies illustrate the wide impact of our work.
+UKCEH’s Environmental Information Portal has national platforms for lakes, droughts, rainfall, ecological status and atmospheric pollution etc. The Environmental Information Data Centre hosts a wide range of data sets to explore and case studies illustrate the wide impact of our work.

 - The UK Lakes Portal